methf/abc2ps/README.md

 # abc2ps
-LGPL fork of Michael Methfessel's original tool to generate Postscript from abc music notation.
+LGPL-3.0-or-later fork of Michael Methfessel's Postscript generator for abc music notation, performed at his request.

+This is version 1.5.0, which does not include any playback functionality.